JosephHonpah/Echo-Guard/README.md

 But you can signup for new credentials using the sign up page.

+**Note**: In the current demo, file uploads are simulated and no actual audio processing occurs.
+The dashboard shows example compliance results for demonstration purposes.

 ## Features

 - **Audio Transcription**: Automatically transcribe audio recordings using Amazon Transcribe